 Additionally, Austin Independent School District is currently awarding our Special Education majors a $5000 scholarship during the last four semesters of our program with no strings attached after graduation.

-Through the PDS, you will earn up to 1500 hours of classroom experience and be well prepared to demonstrate leadership and experience in your teaching position while you complete the steps to become a teacher.
+Through the PDS, you will earn up to 1500 hours of classroom experience, far exceeding the 30-hour requirement set by the State of Texas.
+You will be well prepared to demonstrate leadership and experience in your teaching position while you complete the steps to become a teacher.